 Build, Test, Fix, Retest.
 It’s time for something different.

-At The Chateaux Granville Hotel and Suites in downtown Vancouver, on August 6th, you’ll find something different.
+From 9:00AM and running to 5:00PM Saturday August 19th after CAST, you’ll find something different.
 A chance to connect with old friends, make new ones, and build the test experience you really need, based on your shared interest, right now.

 Before the Conference